+Total salaries and benefits increased by \$1.6 million or 1% in 2012 compared to 2011.
+Share-based compensation increased by \$1.2 million primarily due to an increase in amortization related to performance-based restricted stock granted in the first quarter of 2012.
+In addition, incentive compensation and commission expense increased by \$0.6 million and \$0.5 million, respectively.
+These increases were partially offset by a \$0.8 million decrease in retirement and other benefits due to lower amortization expense related to our pension plan.
 Total salaries and benefits decreased by \$2.9 million or 2% in 2011 compared to 2010.
-This decrease was primarily due to an increase in deferred salaries, which has the effect of decreasing salaries expense, resulting from our decision to add more 30-year conforming saleable loans to our portfolio.
-Lower salaries expense was also due to a decline in the number of full-time equivalent employees and one fewer paid working day, combined with lower sharebased compensation and cash grants for the purchase of company stock.
-The decrease in salaries and benefits expense in 2011 was partially offset by an increase in retirement benefits expense mainly due to a \$1.0 million settlement gain in 2010 on the extinguishment of retiree life insurance obligations.
-In addition, we also incurred higher incentive compensation expense in 2011.
+This decrease was primarily due to a \$4.0 million decrease in salaries expense.
+We experienced an increase in deferred salaries in 2011, which has the effect of decreasing salaries expense, resulting from our decision to add more fixed-rate conforming saleable loans to our portfolio.
+Lower salaries expense was also due to a decline in the number of full-time equivalent employees and one fewer paid working day.
+Share-based compensation and cash grants for the purchase of company stock decreased by \$1.1 million primarily due to lower amortization on restricted stock awards.
+These decreases were partially offset by an increase in retirement benefits expense mainly due to a \$1.0 million settlement gain in 2010 on the extinguishment of retiree life insurance obligations.
+In addition, incentive compensation was \$0.8 million higher in 2011 compared to 2010.
 Our incentive programs are designed to reward performance and to provide market competitive total compensation.
+Executive incentive programs, in particular, are designed to align the long-term interests of executives and shareholders through the achievement of earnings growth and stock price appreciation.